Panchenko-Lab/Supplementary-data-for-Peng-et-al-2021/Scripts_for_analyses/MMPBSA_calculation/README.md

-# files for calculating tail-DNA binding free energies using MM/GBSA approach
+# Files for calculating tail-DNA binding free energies using MM/GBSA approach

 ## mmpbsa.in
-input configuration file for binding energy calculation using Amber mmgbsa tool
+Input configuration file for binding energy calculation using Amber mmgbsa tool

 ## mmpbsa.leap

 Sample script to prepare the residue library and force field parameters for use with LEaP progarm.

 To execuate the script:

 tleap -f gen_nucl

 ## sub_job.sh